 No matter what you think of the American version of the Jaws attraction, you need to do it at Universal Studios Japan.
 There is no photography and no video permitted on the ride, but we can promise you that you will have a blast.

 Unlike the stateside parks, Universal Studios Japan really takes pride in this ride.
 It looks brand new!
 Maybe we got lucky, but the woman leading our experience was very animated and made it so much fun (even though we couldn’t understand what she was saying)!
 We would do it again in a heartbeat!

 Hollywood Dream Roller Coaster

-The other roller coaster at Universal Studios Japan is Hollywood Dream.
+Another amazing roller coaster at Universal Studios Japan is Hollywood Dream.
+It’s one of the most popular rides at the park, so expect long queues!
 You can choose to ride it forwards or backwards (the “Backdrop” option).
 The ride is… bouncy?
 It’s hard to explain, but like The Flying Dinosaur, it’s very smooth even though you’ll also get a lot of air time.

 Take Your Costumes and Dress Up!